espressif/esp-idf/docs/en/api-reference/system/freertos_idf.rst

   - If multiple cores access the same memory address simultaneously, their access will be serialized by the memory bus.
   - True atomic access to the same memory address is achieved via an atomic compare-and-swap instruction provided by the ISA.

-- Cross-core interrupts that allow one core to trigger an interrupt on another core.
-This allows cores to signal events to each other (such as requesting a context switch on another core).
+- Cross-core interrupts that allow one core to trigger an interrupt on the other core.
+This allows cores to signal events to each other (such as requesting a context switch on the other core).

 .. note::